 - Mid-Range: Hotel Ryumeikan Tokyo

-- Budget: Smile Hotel Nihonbashi Mitsukoshimae
+Smile Hotel Nihombashi Mitsukoshimae

 - Boutique: Four Seasons Hotel at Marunouchi

-For a list of my favorite hotels in this area, see my Tokyo Station/Marunouchi Places to Stay section.
+For a list of my favorite hotels in this area, see my Tokyo Station/Marunouchi Places To Stay section.

 Shibuya